Abu-BakarYasir/community_matching/replit.md

-# NetworkMatch - Professional Networking Platform
+# DAA Monthly Matching - Professional Networking Platform

 ## Overview

-NetworkMatch is a professional networking platform that connects professionals based on compatibility scores derived from their profiles, goals, and preferences.
+DAA Monthly Matching is a professional networking platform that connects professionals based on compatibility scores derived from their profiles, goals, and preferences.
 The application facilitates monthly automated matching, meeting scheduling, and ongoing relationship management through a comprehensive web interface.

 ## System Architecture